 If it were not for the continued playtesting and feedback from friends, family, and the Game Makers Guild of Philadelphia, I don’t think I would have been able to bring FAZA to where it is today.

 Questions or Comments?

 If you have any questions or comments or want me to write another post going into further detail about any of the points I outlined above, leave a comment below.

 What’s next for FAZA?
-Kickstarter coming in 2018!
+Kickstarter coming in early 2019!

 Thank you for reading the article and making your way here.
 We’re on the road to kickstarter and will be launching ours very soon.
 Send us your info and we’ll get in touch when it’s ready.